 Family Complexity and its Implications for Inequality

-Collegio Carlo Alberto, Via Real Collegio 30, Moncalieri (Turin), Italy
+held at the Collegio Carlo Alberto, Via Real Collegio 30, Moncalieri (Turin), Italy

 The School was promoted by ECSR, Collegio Carlo Alberto and by the universities of Milan and Turin in the frame of the NASP-West, Network for the Advancement in Social and Political Studies.
 It provided high-quality training on leading-edge theories and methodological approaches to the analysis of family complexity in contemporary societies and its consequences for social stratification and inequality.

 The School was organized by Gabriele Ballarino (University of Milan), Filippo Barbera (Collegio Carlo Alberto and University of Turin), Fabrizio Bernardi (ECSR, EUI) and Juho Härkönen (Stockholm University).